Norman Crossland, a retired biologist, is worried about the river on which he lives _ the Weeki Wachee.

 The area is one of a series that the state Department of Environmental Protection has established across Florida.
 The general idea is to bring residents and governmental agencies together to look at environmental issues in specific regions.

-The Springs Coast areas incorporate the coastal region from the Anclote River in Tarpon Springs north to about the Levy-Citrus county line.
+The boundaries of the Springs Coast area incorporate the coastal region from the Anclote River in Tarpon Springs north to about the Levy-Citrus county line.

 The Springs Coast group has received less public attention than its local counterpart, the Withlacoochee management area.
 Its monthly meetings have not been particularly well attended.
 Monday's, for example, drew about 25 people.